aristanetworks/avd-workshops/workshops/avd.md

 ???+ info

-    The above task allows multiple files to be imported, using the `with_items` list.
+    The above task allows multiple files to be imported using the `with_items` list.

 ### Example Global Vars File